El Rey Theatre

 Previous Names: The Cinema

-The El Rey theatre opened in July of 1937, and in 1941 it was refurbished by architectural firm Cantin & Cantin.
+The El Rey Theatre opened in July of 1937.
+In 1941 it was refurbished by father & son architects Alexander Aimwell Cantin & Alexander McKenzie Cantin, who, in 1945 former the architectural firm Cantin and Cantin. architectural firm Cantin & Cantin.
 Although I only attended the movie house a few times in the mid-1970’s, I believe (if memory serves me right) the theatre was located on Main Street at Civic Drive (or in close proximity).
 I also have memory of the old Greyhound bus terminal maybe being a block or so away from the theatre.

 The El Rey Theatre closed its doors on Tuesday July 28, 1981.
-Their last feature was “Cocktail Molotov”.
+Their last feature was “Cocktail Molotov” starring Elise Caron.

 For the week prior, the San Francisco Chronicle ran “Farewell Week for the El Rey” in its movie listing pages allowing Bay Area residents one last chance to visit their 44 year old movie house.
 It was demolished in December 1983.